Optimal Algorithms for Stochastic Complementary Composite Minimization: Preliminaries

 Here we will suggest a simpler analysis of the restarting algorithm for faster convergence in expectation.
 Instead of restarting every $2^n$ iterations, we will simply restart the algorithm periodically.

 The general idea of the restarting scheme is to fully use the recursive form of the Bregman divergence term which appear on both sides of the accuracy guarantee (we will show that our algorithms have this feature in the next section).
-Leveraging that implicit distance guarantee, the algorithm can exponentially boost its convergence rate.
+Leveraging that implicit distance guarantee, the algorithm can exponentially boost its convergence rate by only increasing its other polynomially convergent terms by an absolute constant factor (namely, 3).
 The following lemma, whose proof is deferred to Appendix \ref{annexes:proof restart}, illustrates this.

 \begin{lemma} Consider $(x_{T+1},x_{T+1}^{ag})$ the output of an algorithm.
 If there exist $K_1,K_2,K_3,K_4\geq 0$ and $\alpha_1 \geq \alpha_2,\alpha_3,\alpha_4$ such that we know for all $T$: